zudello/zudello-knowledge-base/Knowledge Base/4 Document management/Deleting and archiving document.md

 - Were uploaded to Zudello but processed manually in another system
 - Need to be retained but no longer need to be processed
-- Should be separated from deleted documents and documents that were pushed from Zudello into your external system
+- Should be separated from deleted documents and documents that were pushed from Zudello into your ERP

 ### Archiving a single document